openshift/oadp-operator/blogs/data-mover/data-mover-1.3.0-overview.md

-Data Mover (OADP 1.2 or below)
+Data Mover OADP 1.3

 <h2>Introduction</h2>

-<p dir="auto">Data Mover provides portability and durability of CSI volume snapshots by relocating snapshots into an object storage location during backup of a stateful application.
+<p dir="auto">OADP 1.3 includes a built-in Data Mover that you can use to move Container Storage Interface (CSI) volume snapshots to a remote object store.
+Data Mover provides portability and durability of CSI volume snapshots by relocating snapshots into an object storage location during backup of a stateful application.
 These snapshots are then available for restore during instances of disaster scenarios.
 This blog will discuss the new changes in OADP 1.3.0 and the various Data Mover components and how they work together to complete this process.</p>

 <h2>How Data Mover has evolved</h2>